 The Government's financial assets are estimated to be $216.3 billion at 30 June 2012, increasing to $238.5 billion in 2012‑13 and $283.4 billion by the end of the forward estimates.

 The Government's non‑financial assets are estimated to be $109.5 billion at 30 June 2012, increasing to $110.9 billion in 2012‑13 and $114.0 billion by the end of the forward estimates.

 The Future Fund was established in 2006 to accumulate financial assets and invest them on behalf of the Australian Government to address the Government's unfunded superannuation liability.

 During the initial transition period of the Future Fund, it was envisaged that returns would be lower while investments were built in line with the long‑term strategic asset allocation.
 Since inception, returns have reflected this situation.
-Returns have also been affected by the difficult investment climate associated with the global financial crisis, although the Fund's performance compared favourably with institutional investors generally during this period.
+Returns have also been affected by the difficult investment climate, although the Fund's performance compared favourably with institutional investors generally during this period.

-Since the effective start of the investment program on 1 July 2007, the Future Fund has generated a nominal return of 5.0 per cent (excluding its Telstra holdings).
-Since the first contribution to the Future Fund on 5 May 2006, the return has been 5.3 per cent per annum.
+Since the effective start of the investment program on 1 July 2007, the Future Fund has generated a nominal return of 4.6 per cent.
+Since the first contribution to the Future Fund on 5 May 2006, the return has been 4.9 per cent per annum.

 Table 1: Asset allocation of the Future Fund

 *Note: In August 2011 the Future Fund Board of Guardians announced that it had achieved market weight in its Telstra holding following the completion of its portfolio rebalancing activity and that it would no longer report its Telstra holding separately from the rest of the portfolio.